Organization of the Judicial Branch

 District Court is a court of general jurisdiction, handling criminal, civil, domestic relations, juvenile, probate, and mental health cases.

 County Court is a court of limited jurisdiction, handling misdemeanors, criminal traffic violations, civil traffic infractions, small claims, felony complaints (which may be sent to District Court), and civil cases of under $15,000.

 There are seven water courts, one in each of the major river basins (South Platte, Arkansas, Rio Grande, Gunnison, Colorado, White, and San Juan rivers).
 They are divisions of the district court in that basin.

 Probation is also the responsibility of the Colorado Judicial Branch.
 Managed by the chief probation officer in each judicial district, probation employees prepare assessments and pre-sentence information for the courts, supervise the offenders sentenced to community programs, give notification and support services to victims, and provide special program services.
-As of July 1, 2012, there were more than 54,600 adults and juveniles on probation.
-In addition, more than 25,500 adults were on private probation or DUI monitoring.
+As of July 1, 2016, there were 60,157 adults and juveniles on probation.
+In addition, 19,454 adults were on private probation or DUI monitoring.

 The head of the Colorado Judicial Branch is the chief justice of the Supreme Court, who is elected to the position by the justices of the Court.
 The justices select a state court administrator to oversee the daily administration of the branch.

 As of July 1, 2016, the Colorado Judicial Branch had 324 authorized positions for justices and judges: seven Supreme Court justices, 22 Court of Appeals judges, 181 District Court judges, and 114 County Court judgeships.
 This excludes Denver County Court judges (17), who are appointed by the mayor of Denver.
 The Branch also had 74 full- and part-time magistrates.